What are Community Cats?

 If you're looking to "hire" a working warehouse or barn cat, adoption fees are free and warehouse cats come spayed/neutered, vaccinated and microchipped.
 Contact Karen Burden at (915) 212-8719 for more information.

 Sun City Cats

 The Department of Animal Services partners with Sun City Cats, the largest Trap-Neuter-Return advocacy group in the El Paso area.
 Sun City Cats is not a cat rescue but instead promotes humane cat population control, educates the community on peacefully co-existing with free-roaming cats, and aids individuals as well as other rescue organizations to organize and execute community cat programs in their own neighborhoods.
 Sun City Cats is the liaison between veterinarians, individuals, community groups, cat fosters, and the City's Department of Animal Services.
 To learn how you can volunteer, become a colony manager , or become a foster, please contact Sun City Cats at firstname.lastname@example.org or (915) 472-4926.

-What if I don’t want cats in my neighborhood?
+What do I do if I find kittens in my neighborhood?